Pulse:

 problem identification

-I was on the pre-professional track for ballet for 12 years until I was diagnosed with the genetic heart condition that is the leading cause of sudden death in high-performing athletes.
+I trained on the professional track for ballet for 12 years until I was diagnosed with the genetic heart condition that is the leading cause of sudden death in high-performing athletes.

 I was told to stop dancing because at that level of intensity, there was a high risk of sudden cardiac arrest.
 What I didn’t know was what intensity was still okay.

-I lack visibility into how my physical activity and lifestyle impact my heart activity.
+I lack visibility into how my physical activity impacts my heart activity.

 2